-This can often be quite tricky as most people don’t want to sell until they have found a new house and often many people can’t buy until their old home has been sold!
+This can be quite tricky as most people don’t want to sell until they’ve found a new house and many can’t buy until their old home has been sold!

-We’ve worked out some solutions that work for most people.
-Read on to find out how we can help you with your situation!
+We’ve worked out some solutions that work for most people so read on to find out how we can help you when selling and buying a new home.